arencrg/Vivixx-Term3-Week5/reactwithJamie/github_dashboard/README.md

 - React-Materialize

     I used React-Materilize to try and make the app a bit more presentable.
-I only used Row, Col, CardPanel, and a  button + icon.
+For this project, I used Row, Col, CardPanel, and a button with an icon.
+I'll try to make it look better eventually.

     To install `react-materialize` as a dependency (so that it's always packaged in your app), type in `npm install --save react-materialize` or `yarn add react-materialize` in your Terminal/Powershell/GitBash/whatever.

 ### Usage